Mohinder Singh Pujji: Recognition

 Despite the high respect that Pujji experienced during the War, he believed that war films presented a "white-only view of the RAF".
 He campaigned to raise awareness of the Indian contribution to the British war effort, which he, like many veterans, believed had been largely ignored.
 In 2009, Pujji acknowledged he had received no invitations to any of the many commemorative events in Britain that marked the 70th anniversary of the outbreak of the Second World War, or any other year, he says.
 He is quoted as saying, "As far as I think, no one in authority remembers that we are here, and we were a part of World War II".

 In an effort to redress the balance, the Royal Air Force Museum Cosford opened a permanent exhibition in January 2009 ("Diversity in the Royal Air Force"), intended to "challenge negative perceptions, by celebrating the racial diversity of its history".
 The museum's curator—Al McLean, is quoted as saying: "Too many of our visitors are white, over 50 and middle class.
 I want to appeal to more than just those people.
 This exhibition explains a side of our story that isn't recognised – that the RAF is not just a white public schoolboy occupation".
 Pujji was the guest of honour at the opening.

 Shortly before his death on 18 September 2010 aged 92, Pujji was invited to attend a wreath-laying ceremony by Philip Sidney, 2nd Viscount De L'Isle, at a memorial outside the former RAF Station Gravesend Airport, to commemorate "The Few" on the 70th Anniversary of the Battle of Britain.

 In 2011 the short film The Volunteers was dedicated to Pujji after he contributed to its making but died before the film's completion.

 Statue

-A statue of Squadron Leader Pujji, by English sculptor Douglas Jennings, was unveiled by Air Vice-Marshal Edward Stringer in St Andrew's Gardens, Gravesend, on 28 November 2014.
+A statue of Pujji, by English sculptor Douglas Jennings, was unveiled by Air Vice-Marshal Edward Stringer in St Andrew's Gardens, Gravesend, on 28 November 2014.
 It bears the inscription: "To commemorate those from around the world who served alongside Britain in all conflicts 1914-2014".
 The Gravesend community, which has one of the largest gurdwaras in the UK, raised £70,000 for the statue in a month.